Message from the Board of Directors

 - Hold at least 10 board meetings per year.

-Support your community and join as a member – membership application.
+Support your community and join as a member – CBA Membership Form .
 The larger our membership, the greater our voice with Saanich Council on issues that affect Cordova Bay.